 This agenda came to be known as the McBride Principles: not a boycott, but a strategy by pension funds and state legislators to make American employers and corporations involved in Northern Ireland deliver equality practises.
 McCormack was one of the signatories to the McBride Principles.
 The implications were foretold in 1983 when the US government placed a contract with Short Brothers, the publicly owned Belfast plane-manufacturer: it employed 500 catholics and 10,000 protestants.
 The Irish National Caucus warned the US government about the ethics of its contract and faced the company with the loss of a massive order.
 Short Brothers instantly promised to introduce the affirmative action that it had, hitherto, resisted.

-Even today, only 16 per cent of the workforce is catholic at Short Brothers, sold off by the government in 1987 to Bombardier, although overall the proportion of catholics and women in the labour market has moved to their proportions in the population.
+Even today, only 16 per cent of the workforce is catholic at Short Brothers, sold off by the government in 1987 to Bombardier, although overall the proportion of catholics and women in the labour market has moved steadily closer to their proportions in the population.

 Dozens of state legislatures, pension funds and corporations signed up to the McBride Principles, to the chagrin of the British government.
 Tory Northern Ireland minister Richard Needham admitted, ‘we spent a lot of time sending local catholic politicians and civil servants around American state legislatures counteracting the republican propaganda which was clamouring for the Principles to be adopted.’
 It wasn’t Republican propaganda, of course, but the slur revealed what the government really thought about equality and the causes of the conflict.

 US corporations challenged the legality of the Principles – and lost.
 The British government, too, lost the argument.
 By the end of the decade new fair employment legislation was introduced, according to Needham, as a result of ‘the power that a combined Dublin-Washington alliance had over a British government.’